 I was privileged to have had both Wayne Booth and Ned Rosenheim as professors.
 Unfortunately, I was too young but mostly too ignorant, too out of my element, too overwhelmed, too dysfunctional, and too depressed to appreciate and make the most of a truly once-in-a-lifetime opportunity.
-I remember both of them fondly and regret that I did not learn as much as I could from them because I wasn’t ready then — in truth, I may be no readier today.
+I remember both of them fondly and regret that I did not learn as much as I could from them because I wasn’t ready.

 Mr. Booth taught my first-year humanities course.
 I struggled less with than with courses in other disciplines, like social science, but I still struggled — through Plato and Aristotle, among others.
 Even then, I read slowly and tired easily, and had difficulty following ideas that were presented in any kind of complex or wordy fashion.
 I had problems with philosophers in general because so many seemed to present their personal perceptions as fact, which made no sense to me, and to meander on with no useful point in sight.
 (Although I don’t like structure and objectives, I require them from my reading, oddly enough.)